Youlixx/cynes/README.md

 # cynes - C/C++ NES emulator with Python bindings
-cynes is a lightweight multiplatform NES emulator providing a simple Python interface.
-The core of the emulation is based on the very complete documentation provided by the [Nesdev Wiki](https://wiki.nesdev.com/w/index.php?title=NES_reference_guide).
+cynes is a lightweight multi-platform NES emulator providing a simple Python interface.
+The core of the emulation is based on the very complete documentation provided by the [Nesdev Wiki](https://www.nesdev.org/wiki/NES_reference_guide).
 The current implementation consists of
  - A cycle-accurate CPU emulation
  - A cycle-accurate PPU emulation
  - A cycle-accurate APU emulation (even though it does not produce any sound)